Seahawks kicker Jason Myers bounces back after rough start to season

 “What a great bounce back,” Carroll said.
 “That was something else.
 This was him.”

-Myers, though, also knows he’s only as good as his last game — and his next one.
+Myers knows he’s only as good as his last game — and his next one.

 “Nah,” he said when asked if his record-setting day against the Panthers gave him any renewed validation.
 “I’m always working.
 I get up on Monday and start watching the film.
 Get the workouts in and try to do better that week than I did the week before.
 That’s always my mindset.”